MnlBeiDev/SimpleTodoApp/README.md

 # Simple Todo Project

 This application is  based on the Clean Architecture Solution Template that uses .NET and Angular.
-In it, there is a simple Todo app that we wish you to add three features.
+In it, there is a simple Todo app that contains the following features

 ## Feature 1
 - Users can change the background color for each Todo item.